salesforce/lwc-rfcs/text/0000-declarative-host.md

 </x-component>
 ```

-Classes, attributes, and event listeners are applied from the `<lwc:root>` element to the
+Classes, attributes, and event listeners are applied from the `<lwc:host>` element to the
 root `<x-component>` element.
 (The event listener is not shown above.)

 ## Motivation